ka1amita/resume/index.md

 ## Currently

+As my chemistry career progressed,
+I became more and more interested in data analysis and later in programming in general.
+The interest was so strong that I decided to change careers.
-I recently took a leave to get the education needed to start my new career.
+Therefore, I recently took a break to gain the skills needed to start the new career.
-It was amazing to gain so much new knowledge.
-But I'm not going to end here.
-I have a strong desire to improve my skills and further expand my knowledge to excel in the new job.

 {% endif %}